Donald Trump Didn’t Want to Win – and Neither Did His Campaign

 “Yes,” he said to Walsh.
 “We should probably have that conversation.”

 *Excerpted from Fire and Fury: Inside the Trump White House by Michael Wolff (Henry Holt and Co., January 9, 2018).
 This article appears in the January 8, 2018, issue of New York Magazine.

-*This article has been updated to include more information about the nature of Trump’s conversation with the Mercers.

-Note: *This article has been updated to include more information from Wolff’s book about the nature of Trump’s conversation with the Mercers.
+Subscribe Now!